ziqinyeow/agno/README.md

 Join us for a month of building Agents!

-### Want to join us as a sponsor or judge?

-We're looking for sponsors and judges for the hackathon.
-If you're interested in joining, please reach out to [ashpreet@agno.com](mailto:ashpreet@agno.com).

 > Prizes will be distributed on an ongoing basis and continue till all prizes are awarded.

+⭐ Star this repo and follow along to stay updated.

+### 🤝 Want to join us as a partner or judge?

+If you're a company in the AI agent ecosystem or would like to judge the hackathon, reach out to [Shubham Saboo](https://x.com/Saboo_Shubham_) or [Ashpreet Bedi](https://x.com/ashpreetbedi) on X to partner.
+Let’s make this the biggest open source AI Agent hackathon.

 ## Key features